SungHoHong2/Leetcode-Experiment/medium/Word_Break/README.md

         # set the record of visited for the substrings
         # append the queue with the starting point zero
         # loop until the queue is depleted
-            # pop the next begining index of the substring
+            # pop the next beginning index of the substring
             # if the substring is not visited
                 # iterate the substring
-                    # if the substring is part of the wordset
+                    # if the substring is part of the wordDict
                         # append the the end index to the queue
                         # if end index reached the final index of the string
                             # return true